 The House of Saud has dug itself deep into the pit of commercialism.
 While its mistakes and short-term thinking aren’t intrinsically worse than what America’s leaders have done, Saudi Arabia is making those mistakes in a much harsher environment.

 Islamic terrorists like to chant about killing Americans and Israelis, but in real life, they mostly kill moderate Muslims.
 The Saudi rulers are at the top of their list.
-And when the Houthi flag, or something like it, is fluttering over the seven minarets in Mecca, we can expect the Islamic world to descend into a bloodbath.
+And when the Houthi flag, or something like it, is fluttering over the seven minarets in Mecca, we can expect nasty things to start happening.
+This is, after all, a part of the world where the phrase "heads will roll" has retained its literal meaning.